22 Female Kottayam: Production

 Ashik says that the concept of the film was in his mind for many years.
 "This concept was there in my mind when I was working on my maiden venture, Daddy Cool.
 It stayed in my mind and I wanted to take it up at some point.
 I got the confidence to go ahead with the subject after the success of Salt N' Pepper.
 This one is not the usual kind of storyline that will appeal to all producers.
 There is a certain amount of risk in it."
 After the success of Salt N' Pepper, Ashik announced his next film Idukki Gold.
 During the pre-production, Abu put the project on hold and started the work of 22 Female Kottayam.
-The film was scripted by debutant writer Abhilash Kumar (who is the husband of actress Lena) along with Shyam Pushkaran of Salt N' Pepper fame.
+The film was scripted by debutant writer Abhilash Kumar along with Shyam Pushkaran of Salt N' Pepper fame.
 Kumar had worked with Ashik in Daddy Cool and Salt 'N Pepper as an assistant director.
 Kumar says the story is loosely based on real-life stories about young women who move out of Kerala to Hyderabad, Orissa and Bengaluru in search of nursing jobs to eventually go abroad.
 The production controller of 22 Female Kottayam is Shibu G Suseelan.

 22FK started production in December 2011 and was mostly filmed from Bengaluru.
 Shyju Khalid wielded the camera.
 He says that the film, which was shot on a multi-camera, was a big challenge for him.
 "It is a thriller-cum-romance movie.
 In the first half, there is romance and suddenly a rape scene, so I had to add a lot of grays to give that effect.
 And, the climax was the most challenging part, as it’s very dramatic and I had to add the proper effect to retain the mood.
 Here, the subject was a little dark so I could experiment, but in normal movies you can’t do much of an experiment.
 Also, you have to keep in mind the taste of Malayalis," says Khalid.